ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 ### 2.2.
 Certificate sign requests and root of trust

+Primary signature algorithm in DCC is Elliptic Curve Signature Algorithm (ECDSA), by using P-256 parameters, as defined in the [hcert specification.](https://github.com/ehn-dcc-development/hcert-spec/blob/main/hcert_spec.md#332-signature-algorithm)
+In the previous task we already generated suitable keys for this.
+(By using *secp256r1* curve, which is alias for NIST P-256)

 With OpenSSL you can generate certificate sign requests.
 In this task, we take a look for a so called **Trust Chain* as well.